Zoninus collar

 The Zoninus collar is a late Roman slave collar dating to the 4th–5th century AD, consisting of an iron neck ring, permanently riveted shut, and a bronze tag inscribed in Latin.
-The inscription identified the wearer as a fugitive slave and promised a reward for returning them to their owner, Zoninus.
+The inscription identified the wearer as a fugitive slave and promised a reward for returning him to his owner, Zoninus.
 The collar is one of roughly forty-five surviving Roman slave collars, all dating to late antiquity.
 Its findspot is unknown; it was first documented in 1749 and is now held by the Museo Nazionale Romano in Rome.

 Description

-The Zoninus collar is perhaps the best known and most complete example among approximately 45 surviving slave collars, all dating from late antiquity, and mostly found in Italy (especially Rome and central Italy) with a few from North Africa (e.g., Thelepte, Lambaesis and Bulla Regia).
+The Zoninus collar is perhaps the best known and most complete example among approximately 45 surviving slave collars, all dating from late antiquity, and mostly found in Italy (especially Rome and central Italy, including one in the British Museum) with a few from North Africa (e.g., Thelepte, Lambaesis and Bulla Regia).
 The collar consists of an iron neck ring with a bronze tag attached by a loop; uniquely among known examples, the tag remains attached to the original ring.
 It dates from the 4th or 5th century AD.

 Ring

 The iron ring is of circular cross-section, not hinged; it was riveted closed around the neck with a single hammered rivet, implying permanent fastening.
 It measures approximately 12 cm in diameter (37.7 cm in circumference), roughly a snug modern men's small-to-medium, and would fit an adult man as well as a woman or child.
-Collars of this sort sat close enough that they could not be slipped off, without impeding breathing.
+Collars of this sort sat close enough to the neck that they could not be slipped off, but not so close that they would impede breathing.

 Tag

 The bronze tag is rectangular, about 5 cm × 5 cm × 0.1 cm, engraved on one face.
-The letters are about 0.7 cm cm high, executed in Roman capitals with interpuncts, and a palm-branch mark follows the text.
+The letters are about 7 mm high, executed in Roman capitals with interpuncts, and a palm-branch mark follows the text.